Tuesday, December 11, 2012

 Letters to the Editor

 Every once in a while, I read my local (weekly) paper online.
 I generally glance through the main headlines in an attempt to keep up with the local doings, and then check out the "letters to the editor".
-Invariably I will comment on one, especially those which claim that the current Obama Administration, or next one should he win in November, will mark the "end of a free America", or the "last hurray for capitalism in America" or some such blathering.
+Invariably I will comment on one, especially those which claim that the current Obama Administration, or next one should he win in November, will mark the "end of a free America", or the "last hurrah for capitalism in America" or some such blathering.

-seemed truly upset about our current president and his lack of love for America.
-She sincerely believes that he (and his wife Michelle) hate America, and that another four years of him as president will mark to end of freedom in our country.
+Yesterday I read a letter from an older reader, (she referred to her grand kids and great-grand kids) who seemed truly upset about our current president and his lack of love for America.
+She sincerely believes that he (and his wife Michelle) hate America, and that another four years of him as president will mark the end of freedom in our country.
 She points to his going to church and listening to Rev Wright's sermons, his initial disdain for wearing an American flag pin, his attendance at flag burnings (not sure if this is an actual fact), and his going around the world apologizing for America.
 Her final comment is that she has seen many threats to America in her life, but that Obama is the worst.

 http://montgomerynews.com/articles/2012/10/18/perkasie_news_herald/opinion/doc507637c664f86697814546.txt?viewmode=2